 - Pass security clearance

-The application period is from August to December.
+The application period is from August to early December.

 Did you know that sometimes getting a scholarship is as easy as applying to your school of choice?
 Check out this list of schools that automatically offer scholarships based on grades and test scores.

 Want to know about some of the odder scholarships that are out there?
 Here are some weird scholarships you can win!

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: